rsliang/azure-automation/Terraform-ACS-Mesos-DCOS/README.md

           }
         ]

+Step (6): (Optional) Set subscription ID for the sesssion

+Set the SUBSCRIPTION_ID environment variable to hold the value of the returned id field from the subscription you want to use if you have multiple Azure subscriptions.

+$ az account set --subscription="${SUBSCRIPTION_ID}"

+Output:

+    C:\opt\terraform_0.10.7_windows_amd64>az account set --subscription="c27{...}c1c"

-Setp (5): Query account for subscription ID and tenant ID:
+Step (6): Query account for subscription ID and tenant ID:

 $ az account show --query "{subscriptionId:id, tenantId:tenantId}"